patni11/grep-test/README.md

 # Grep-Test or Delta
 A modern full-stack web application built with Next.js 14, MongoDB, and GitHub authentication using NextAuth.js.

+To build it fast I have created architecture.md and scratchpad.md

+architecture md works as a highlevel context for AI and sracthpad.md works as a more granual stuff I am working on Using both allows AI to stay on track and help me ship things faster.

+I review all the changes and update platform accordingly

 ## 🚀 Live Demo & Platform

 - **🎥 Demo Video**: [Watch the Demo](https://www.loom.com/share/ef9e272553ce4334b7c5e5a84331d5b5)